Second order estimates for transition layers and a curvature estimate for the parabolic Allen-Cahn: Introduction

 Geometrically, the Allen--Cahn equation has a close relationship with mean curvature flow through its singularly perturbed version

-The two equations are related by the parabolic scaling $u^\e(x,t)=u(\frac{x}{\e},\frac{t}{\e^2})$.
-In particular, equation is not scale invariant but $u^\e$ satisfies an $\e$-equation of the same form but with a different parameter.
-It was shown by Ilmanen \cite{Ilmanen1993} that as the parameter $\e\rightarrow0$, the energy measure of the $\e$-solution converges in the sense of varifolds to Brakke's weak mean curvature flow.
-Moreover, the limit Brakke flow is integer multiplicity a.e. by Tonegawa \cite{tonegawa2003integrality}.
+The two equations are related by the parabolic scaling $u_\e(x,t)=u(\frac{x}{\e},\frac{t}{\e^2})$.
+In particular, equation is not scale invariant but $u_\e$ satisfies an $\e$-equation of the same form but with a different parameter.
+It was shown by Ilmanen \cite{Ilmanen1993} as the parameter $\e\rightarrow0$, the energy measure of the $\e$-solution converges in the sense of varifolds to Brakke's weak mean curvature flow.
+Moreover, the limit Brakke flow has integer multiplicity a.e. by Tonegawa \cite{tonegawa2003integrality}.
 Hence the parabolic Allen--Cahn is a model for the flow of mean curvature flow through singularities.
-In particular, note that the equation is a subcritical semilinear equation and hence does not form singularities as $t\rightarrow \infty$.
+In particular, note the equation is a subcritical semilinear equation and hence does not form singularities as $t\rightarrow \infty$.
 This property makes the flow an appealing candidate for weak mean curvature flow.

 For geometric applications, it is necessary to obtain higher regularity for the convergence.
-In the elliptic setting, Caffarelli-Cordoba \cite{caffarelli2006phase} showed that the transition layers of stable phase transitions have uniform $C^{1,\theta}$ regularity (independent of $\e$) and Wang-Wei \cite{Wang2019a, Wang2019} proved that stable transition layers converges in a stronger $C^{2,\theta}$ sense to the limit minimal surfaces.
-Using an improvement of the convergence in dimension $3$, Chodosh-Mantoulidis \cite{Chodosh2018} proved that the min-max minimal surfaces obtained from the Allen--Cahn construction in a generic 3-manifold has multiplicity $1$ and expected index.
+In the elliptic setting, Caffarelli--Cordoba \cite{caffarelli2006phase} showed the transition layers of phase transitions have uniform $C^{1,\theta}$ regularity (depending only upon the Lipschitz norm and independent of $\e$).
+Wang--Wei \cite{Wang2019a, Wang2019} proved stable transition layers converges in a stronger $C^{2,\theta}$ sense to the limit minimal surfaces in dimensions $n\leq10$.
+Using an improvement of the convergence in dimension $3$, Chodosh-Mantoulidis \cite{Chodosh2020} proved that the min-max minimal surfaces obtained from the Allen--Cahn construction by Guaraco \cite{Guaraco2018} in a generic 3-manifold has multiplicity $1$ and expected index.
 This gives an alternative proof of Yau's conjecture of existence of infinitely many minimal surfaces.
 These results differ from the methods used in \cite{Ilmanen1993}, \cite{tonegawa2003integrality}.
-They do not use geometric measure theoretic techniques, but instead uses an infinite dimensional Lyapaunov-Schmidt reduction developed in \cite{Pino2011} and \cite{Pino2013}.
+They do not use geometric measure theoretic techniques, but instead uses an infinite dimensional Lyapunov--Schmidt reduction developed in \cite{Pino2011} and \cite{Pino2013}.